Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 the cell but do not really know what is causing the degradation.
 These are often concentration dependent.

 #.
-Change the Equation Type dropdown to “Degradation”.
+Set the Reaction Type to "Chemical Reaction".
 #.
-Change law to “Rate”.
+Change the Reaction Law dropdown to “Degradation (Rate)”.
 #.
 Fill out equation builder with the species to degrade and its rate constant.
 #.
 Make sure the “Concentration Dependent” box is checked.
 #.
 Press the "Add Equation" button.